I am Programme Leader for the MA Applied Theatre and Education. I am also an artist running an applied theatre production company based in Derbyshire.

 2019 - Real for Me is a new research piece using drama to investigate the effect of social media and pornography on young people's relationships.
 An article will soon be published about this project.

-2021 -2019 - Development of new piece of work with young unaccompanied asylum seekers with Sinfonia Viva and Derbyshire County Council Virtual School.
+2019 -2022 - Destines - a co-creation piece with young people with care experience and young unaccompanied asylum seekers with Sinfonia Viva and Derbyshire County Council Virtual School.
 This production moved from a theatre experience to online delivery as a result of COVID19 lockdown.
-As part of the Care for Care Festival, this filmed production will be shared in October 2020.
-It is hoped that one day Destines will perform to a live audience.
+The piece was a filmed theatre piece that was screened at Derby Theatre as part of the Culture Cares Conference 2021.

 Membership of professional bodies